mohs27/ppi/README.md

 | Request count | 17 | 470 |
 | Resource Size | 702 KiB | 2,457 KiB |
 | Time to Interactive | 0.9s | 18.4s |

+Please note that with decreasing support for the network the CDN Odysee uses will decrease the speed for all request replies.

 ### Privacy